rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ### NTP server

 Proxmox uses a predefined pool of NTP servers to synchronize time.
 If this works for you, skip this step.
-We'll be using a local NTP server instead.
+We'll be using our organisations NTP-server.

-#### chrony.conf

 Open the chrony.conf config-file:
 ```